Oracle SQL (Genius Series Book 21)

 Comments for Multi-Lines

-Comments for Multi-Lines as Double Dashes Per Line
+Comments for Multi-Lines As Double Dashes Per Line

 Chapter 2 – The WHERE Clause